nurseiit/jekyll-now/_posts/2018-1-19-Sleep-Less,-Feel-Better.md

 Just like you keep your body temperature high when you are active, accordingly you should keep it low while asleep.

-Now that you are aware of how sleep works, let us consider some general rules for an ideal everyday sleep routine.
+&nbsp;&nbsp;&nbsp;&nbsp; Now that you are aware of how sleep works, let us consider some general rules for an ideal everyday sleep routine.
 Waking up exactly at the REM phase is crucial.
 You can find this